sxtxixtxcxh/resume/README.md

 I'm still in the middle of converting my old markup to the [hresume microformat][hresume].

-So if, despite the forewarning, read on to learn how to...
+So read on if, despite the forewarning, you still want to...

 Build Your Own
 --------------